 Speakers at the event discussed in detail DeVos’s track record in Michigan, where she and her family spent millions of dollars in support of school vouchers to divert funding from public to private schools, and in support of corporate charter schools which operate with little or no oversight or transparency.

 The issues of charter school accountability have hit close to home in Oakland, as just last week another much-heralded charter school closed its doors.
 The closure of Castlemont Junior Academy has left the district scrambling to place the students in other Oakland public schools and ultimately could cost the cash-strapped district several hundred thousand dollars.
 Oakland Education Association President Trish Gorham warned that under DeVos, such calamities will be commonplace across the country.

-In a nod to comments DeVos made at her only Senate hearing on January 17th, when she suggested that teachers should arm themselves to protect their classrooms from grizzly bears, one hundred stuffed teddy bears were placed in front of the Federal building as part of today’s demonstration.
+In a nod to comments DeVos made at her only Senate hearing on January 17, when she suggested that teachers should arm themselves to protect their classrooms from grizzly bears, 100 stuffed teddy bears were placed in front of the Federal Building as part of today’s demonstration.
 According to event organizers, the line of bears was intended to highlight the absurdity of nominating someone to lead our nations’ schools who is completely out of touch with public education.

-According to several media reports, opposition to Betsy Devos is sweeping the nation with phone lines for every US Senator jammed with calls from concerned residents.
-With the confirmation vote in the full Senate as little as one week away, educators, parents, and concerned school supporters from across the country have vowed to keep up the pressure on all one hundred senators.
+According to several media reports, opposition to Betsy Devos is sweeping the nation with phone lines for every U.S. senator jammed with calls from concerned residents.
+With the confirmation vote in the full Senate as little as one week away, educators, parents, and concerned school supporters from across the country have vowed to keep up the pressure on all 100 senators.